dhupee/dhupee/README.md

 ## What I Usually do?

-My work/personal project usually involves electronics, programming mainly on machine learning, and 3D design/printing, but recently im interested in Cybersecurity so i will dive in that area as well
+My work/personal project usually involves electronics, programming mainly on embedded systems, backend, and machine learning, and also doing 3D design/printing, but I also try to learn frontend, even though its hard af.

 ---